mmjulkowska/MVApp/README.md

 #### Examine variance

-In the "Testing equal variance" sub-tab, you can have a look at the results of the Bartlett test and Levene test of homogeneity of variances between the different groups and for each sub-groups.
+In the "Testing equal variance" sub-tab, you can have a look at the results of the Bartlett test and Levene test of equal variances between the different groups and for each sub-groups.
 Equal variances, or homoscedasticity, is also a requirement for performing an ANOVA test.

 In the main window you see the boxplots for each group: left -  the observed data (y), middle - the data with the subtracted median (y-med(y)), right - the absolute deviations from the median (abs(y-med(y))).

 ![04_explore_11](https://user-images.githubusercontent.com/14832460/38313757-74758316-382d-11e8-85b2-60ceb99905db.png)

 If you scroll lower, you will see the results of both Bartlett and Levene tests.
-The null hypothesis of the Bartlett and Levene tests assumes that the variances in each of the groups are the same.
+The null hypothesis of the Bartlett and Levene tests assumes that variances across the groups are the same.
 The Bartlett test is more robust when the data comes from a normal distribution, while Levene test is more robust in case of departures from normality.

 The first table displays the results of the Bartlett test and the second table displays those of the Levene test.
 The tables show the p-value of tests performed for each groups/subgroups.
 If the p-value of the test for a group is larger than the selected p-value threshold, groups are noted as "Equal".
 In this case there is not enough evidence to reject the null hypothesis, where the variances are considered equal.
 If the p-value of the test for a group is smaller than the selected p-value threshold, groups are noted as "Not equal".
 In this case the null hypothesis is rejected and the variances are considered not equal.